These crispy keto zucchini fries elevate zucchini into a flavorful, irresistible snack.

 - As long as you pick firm zucchini, there's no need to salt it before baking.
 Salting helps draw water out, and it does have its place (for example, when making zucchini chips).
 But in this recipe, the high-heat baking takes care of that, so there's no need to pre-salt the zucchini.

-- To prevent a sticky mess, it's best to use one hand to pick each zucchini strip up from the egg whites, then the other hand to dredge it in the almond flour.
+- To prevent a sticky mess, it's best to use one hand to pick each zucchini strip up from the egg whites and the other hand to dredge it in the almond flour.

 Recipe FAQs